-This article describes the process for setting up and maintaining a Datto Private Node.
+This article describes the process of setting up and maintaining a Datto Private Node.

 - Datto Private Node